huanvo88/arxivChat/README.md

-# Chat with arXiv Documents
+# Chat with URLs

-Chat with arXiv documents using GPT models from OpenAI ("gpt-3.5-turbo" or "gpt-4")
+Chat with URLs using GPT models from OpenAI ("gpt-3.5-turbo" or "gpt-4")

 ## Instructions
 - First we clone the repo